Biden all but concedes defeat on voting, election bills

 Manchin said in a statement later: “Ending the filibuster would be the easy way out.
 I cannot support such a perilous course for this nation.”

-Both senators went to the White Thursday evening for an additional hour.
-There was no immediate readout on that discussion.
+Both senators went to the White House Thursday evening for an additional hour, which the White House later described as “a candid and respectful exchange of views.”

 For weeks, Sinema and Manchin have come under intense pressure to support rules changes that would allow the party to pass their legislation with a simple majority — a step both have long opposed.

-But Sen. Angus King, a Maine independent who once opposed changing the Senate rules, said, “The path forward is very difficult, particularly based upon Sen. Sinema’s statement today.”
-He said, "She believes that the risk of changing the filibuster is greater than the risk of what’s going on in the states.
+Sen. Angus King, a Maine independent who once opposed changing the Senate rules said, "She believes that the risk of changing the filibuster is greater than the risk of what’s going on in the states.
 I hope profoundly that she’s right.
 I fear that she’s wrong.”

 The Democratic package of voting and ethics legislation would usher in the biggest overhaul of U.S. elections in a generation, striking down hurdles to voting enacted in the name of election security, reducing the influence of big money in politics and limiting partisan influence over the drawing of congressional districts.
 The package would create national election standards that would trump the state-level GOP laws.
 It would also restore the ability of the Justice Department to police election laws in states with a history of discrimination.